 The UE may register or deregister for an S-NSSAI via 3GPP access and/or non-3GPP access as described in clause 5.15.5.2.1.
 The AMF provides the Access Type to the NSACF when triggering a request to increase or decrease the number of UEs.
 The NSACF takes Access Type into account for increasing and decreasing the number of UEs per network slice.
 The NSACF stores UE ID with the associated one or more Access Type(s), i.e. the NSACF is able to add or remove a registration for the UE ID for each Access Type.

 NOTE: For example, if the NSACF is configured to apply NSAC for 3GPP Access Type only, the NSACF counts registration via 3GPP access type only.
 If the NSACF is configured to apply NSAC for both Access Types, and the UE newly registers via 3GPP access while the UE is already registered via non-3GPP access (or vice versa), the NSACF updates the UE ID entry with both 3GPP Access Type and non-3GPP Access Type and the NSACF counts the UE twice.

+To support session continuity in case of handover between AMFs, or EPC and 5GC if EPS counting is required for a network slice, AMF instructs the NSACF to ensure session continuity for the S-NSSAI, and ignore slice congestion in case of handover, and ensures successful UE registration in 5GC in this case.
+Based on operator policy, NSACF may accept the request from the AMF.
+If the maximum number of UEs has been already reached, the NSACF also returns a result parameter indicating that the maximum number of UEs registered with the network slice has been reached.
+The AMF stores the information indicating that the S-NSSAI is exempt from NSAC and corresponding on-going PDU session ID(s) as UE context.
+The AMF provides the S-NSSAI in Allowed NSSAI to the UE to gurantee the session continuity for the on-going PDU session(s).
+After successful registration, if the UE requests a new PDU session associated with the S-NSSAI, the AMF rejects the request as the S-NSSAI is allowed only for the existing PDU sessions.
+When all existing PDU session(s) associated with the S-NSSAI are released, the AMF triggers Nnsacf_NSAC_NumOfUEsUpdate service operation in clause 5.2.21.2.2 of TS 23.502 [3] to see if the S-NSSAI can be continiuosly provided to the UE as allowed S-NSSAI.
+If the current number of UEs still exceeds the maximum number of UEs, the AMF puts the S-NSSAI in rejected S-NSSAIs, and provides the new Allowed NSSAI and rejected S-NSSAI to the UE via UE Configuration Update procedure.